forthchina/QL6502/README.md

 QL6502> g dt512.asm 0 0x0xffff
 ```

-Please note that the invalid area has been identified by above B command.
+Note that the invalid area has been identified by above **b** command.
 The document we generated looks like this in any pure text editor

 ```
     L_4D1B: DB  0x20,0x21,0xF0,0xA6,0x9C,0xB5,0x80,0x29     ; .!.....)